 - Created and implemented new processes for data management and overall program efficiency.

-- Updated and audited HR transactions for various brands with 90% accuracy in Oracle system.
+- Updated and audited HR transactions for various brands with 90% accuracy in the Oracle system.

-- Improved the organization of paper files for leave of absences by grouping into years.
+- Improved the organization of paper files for leave of absences by grouping them into years.

 - Assisted in organizing paper files for Aramis and Tom Ford brands.

-- Develop and generate monthly HRIS reports showing vacancy, headcount, new hire and turnover rates, etc.
+- Develop and generate monthly HRIS reports showing a vacancy, headcount, new hire, turnover rates, etc.

 - Standardized HR policies including position management, performance management, and search procedure by meeting with individuals in different departments.

-- Managed faculty and staff job postings on internal and external websites, application process, dissemination of applications,responding to applicants and communicating with hiring managers.
+- Managed faculty and staff job postings on internal and external websites, the application process, dissemination of applications, responding to applicants, and communicating with hiring managers.